top of page

 jensmall.jpg

 Jen Osha Buysse, or "Senora Jen", is currently directing and co-teaching the outdoor education program at MLA starting with the Little Acorns.
-Over the last 13 years at MLA, she has taught geography, WV history, Spanish and music at our school!
-Jen Osha is the director and co-founder of the Mountain Stewardship and Outdoor Leadership Program (Mountain SOL) which provides in school outdoor programming every Thursday for MLA students.
+Over the last 14 years at MLA, she has taught geography, WV history, Spanish and music at our school!
+Jen Osha is the director and co-founder of the Mountain Stewardship and Outdoor Leadership Program (Mountain SOL) which provides in school outdoor programming every Thursday for MLA students as well as afterschool and summer opportunities for local students.

 Jen has also taught at the Human Path, the West Virginia Scholars Academy, Yale University, the New Jersey School of Conservation, Salem International University, in the geography department at West Virginia University, and at Escuela Superior Politécnica de Chimborazo.
 Jen received her BA in English from the University of Virginia, her Masters in Forestry from Yale School of Forestry and Environmental Studies, and her PhD in Geography from West Virginia University.
-She is a National Geographic Certified Educator and serves on the National Geographic Advisory Committee for West Virginia.
-She recently achieved her goal of becoming a Wilderness First Aid teacher.
+She is a National Geographic Certified Educator, serves on the National Geographic Advisory Committee for West Virginia, and was a fellow at the WVU Center for Resilient Communities.
+She is currently training to be an EMT as well.

 jeff.jpg